-Corresponding e-mail: champla.805@gmail.com
+\Corresponding e-mail: champla.CD32@outlook.com

-Abstract - A new technology called cloud computing enables users to access services from anywhere, at any time, under different conditions, and is controlled through an outside cloud service provider.
+Abstract - Cloud computing is a novel technology that allows consumers to access services from anywhere, at any time, under different conditions, and is controlled by a third-party cloud provider.
 Cloud task scheduling is a complicated optimisation problem.
-However, both under- and over-loading conditions cause a range of system problems as far as power consumption, machine failures, and so forth are concerned.
-Consequently, virtual machine (VM) work-load balancing is regarded as a key element of cloud task scheduling.
+However, both under- and over-loading conditions cause a range of system problems as far as power consumption, machine failures, and so forth are concerned. consequently, virtual machine (VM) work-load balancing is regarded as a key component of cloud task scheduling.
 In this paper, a novel cloud-based African vulture particle swarm optimisation [C-AVPSO] has been proposed.
-Using C-AVPSO. the developed optimization algorithm solves the dynamic load balancing problem effectively.
-This approach used the AVO process to get the exploration space, while the increased response was identified by the PSO procedure.
-This algorithm successfully addresses the task's resource utilization, response time, and budgetary restrictions.
-As a result of combining the AVO and PSO algorithms into the proposed AVPSO algorithm, in the cloud context, load balancing performance measures and convergence rate are enhanced.
-To enhance the operation's efficiency, the proposed method balances VM loads efficiently.
-The proposed framework is compared to existing approaches like QMPSO, FIMPSO and ACSO Based on energy utilization, degree of imbalance and task migration, response time and resource utilization.
-The proposed C-AVPSO technique reduces resource utilization of 19.1%, 31%, and 54% than, QMPSO, FIMPSO and ACSO existing techniques.
+Using C-AVPSO, the developed optimization algorithm solves the dynamic load balancing problem effectively.
+In this method, the exploration space was obtained by using the AVO procedure whereas the enhanced response was identified by the PSO procedure.
+This algorithm successfully resolves resource utilization, response time, and cost constraints of the task.
+As a result of combining the AVO and PSO algorithms into the proposed AVPSO algorithm, the convergence rate and performance metrics for load balancing in the cloud environment are improved.
+To improve the operation's efficiency, the proposed method balances VM loads efficiently.
+The proposed framework is compared to existing approaches like QMPSO, FIMPSO and ACSO based on energy utilization, degree of imbalance and task migration, response time and resource utilization.
+The proposed C-AVPSO technique reduces resource utilization of 19.1%, 31%, and 54% than, OMPSO, FIMPSO and ACSO existing techniques.